Saarbrücken Airport: Facilities

+Terminal

 Saarbrücken Airport consists of one passenger terminal building which features check-in-facilities as well as some shops and restaurants and a covered observation deck.
 The building is not equipped with jet bridges, therefore walk-boarding and bus-boarding is used.
 The apron right in front of the terminal features five aircraft stands which can accommodate mid-sized aircraft such as the Airbus A320.

+Remote air traffic control

 Since 4 December 2018, air traffic control for the airport has been provided remotely from a remote tower centre in Leipzig (450 km away).
 The project had received funding from the SESAR Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730195 and No 874470.
 The standard ATC systems are complemented with out-of-the-window 360° and 190° view, with pan-tilt-zoom cameras which can track objects like automatic binoculars, and infrared cameras which give more details during darkness.
 Sensors can track up to 256 objects in parallel.
 Despite the airport being controlled from a centre, with plans to control other airports (Erfurt in 2021 and Dresden later), one air traffic controller will provide service to one airport at a time, however the controllers will be cross-trained for the other airports as well.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Saarbrücken Airport:

+The nearest larger international airport is Frankfurt Airport, located 165 km north east of Saarbrücken Airport.